Understanding the Cash Flow Streams in a DSO Affiliation

 Cash at closing

-Most DSOs are looking to be the majority equity holder where they purchase 60% to 80% of your business and the seller retains 20% to 40% in equity.
+Most DSOs are looking to be the majority equity holder where they purchase 60% to 80% of your business and the seller retains to 20% to 40% of equity.
 Generally, a buyer/DSO would prefer to allow a seller to roll as much equity as possible as it mitigates risk and allows them to stay more cash-liquid to purchase more practice opportunities.
-If it is determined that your business value is $4M, you should expect to be paid 60% ($2.4M) to 80% ($3.2M) in cash at closing.
+If it is determined that your business value is $4M, you should expect to be paid 60% ($2.4M) to 80% (3.2M) in cash at closing.
 Why a seller would roll 40% equity as opposed to 20% equity varies but it is mostly narrowed down to two considerations:

 - How much longer do you plan on practicing?
 If you plan on practicing for more than 5 years then considering a larger equity roll may make sense for you as you could go through multiple recapitalization cycles with your DSO.